Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Improvements

-Retrieval-augmented generation (RAG) is an advanced framework introduced by Lewis et al. (2020) ~\cite{lewis2020retrieval} that enhances the capabilities of NLP models by integrating external knowledge sources into the generation process.
+Retrieval-augmented generation (RAG) is an advanced framework introduced by~\citet{lewis2020retrieval} that enhances the capabilities of NLP models by integrating external knowledge sources into the generation process.
 The RAG integration allows LLMs to access up-to-date and domain-specific information, improving the accuracy and relevance of their responses.
 It also helps mitigate AI hallucinations by grounding outputs in reliable data.

 Studies have applied retrieval-based architectures to multi-turn dialogue systems, enabling the generation of more informative and factual responses by conditioning on both the user's input and relevant external documents.
 For instance, Wizard of Wikipedia~\citep{dinan2018wizard} incorporated retrieval into each dialogue turn, resulting in significantly higher factual accuracy and user engagement compared to non-retrieval baselines.
-Similarly, Komeili et al. (2021) \cite{komeili2021internet} explicitly generates search queries from the dialogue context to pull in up-to-date knowledge (e.g. via internet search) and then conditions the response on the retrieved results.
-Other variants, like \cite{karpukhin-etal-2020-dense}, retrieve from a fixed knowledge base or enterprise documents, using dense vector search to find passages related to the user’s query, where the generator model then conditions on both the dialogue context and the fetched evidence to produce a response.
-BlenderBot 2.0~\citep{xu2021goldfishmemorylongtermopendomain} extended the RAG idea by integrating both internet search and a long-term memory component, allowing the model to sustain coherent conversations across multiple turns and sessions while retrieving past facts when needed.
+Similarly,~\citet{komeili2021internet} explicitly generate search queries from the dialogue context to pull in up-to-date knowledge (e.g., via internet search) and then conditions the response on the retrieved results.
+Other variants, such as the dense retriever approach of \citet{karpukhin-etal-2020-dense}, retrieve from a fixed knowledge base or enterprise documents, using dense vector search to find passages related to the user's query, where the generator model then conditions on both the dialogue context and the fetched evidence to produce a response.
+BlenderBot 2.0~\citep{xu2021goldfishmemorylongtermopendomain} extend the RAG idea by integrating both internet search and a long-term memory component, allowing the model to sustain coherent conversations across multiple turns and sessions while retrieving past facts when needed.
 This allows the system to handle context dependencies that go beyond the immediate dialogue window.
 Overall, RAG offers a principled mechanism for overcoming the context length and memory limitations of LLMs, making it a valuable technique for improving dialogue coherence, answer accuracy, and user trust in multi-turn interactions.

 To assess the effectiveness of RAG systems in multi-turn conversational settings, benchmarks such as MTRAG~\citep{katsis2025mtrag}, CORAL~\citep{cheng2024coral}, and RAD-Bench~\citep{kuo2025radbench} have been developed.
 MTRAG comprises 110 conversations averaging 7.7 turns each, totaling 842 tasks across four domains and incorporates diverse question types (factoid, comparison, explanation, etc.), varying answerability (answerable, partially answerable, unanswerable), and multi-turn dynamics (follow-up and clarification questions), providing a comprehensive evaluation framework for multi-turn RAG systems.
 The benchmark emphasizes active retrieval, where relevant documents are dynamically fetched based on user inquiries throughout the conversation, simulating a more realistic conversational experience.
 Similarly, CORAL offers a large-scale benchmark designed to assess RAG systems in realistic multi-turn conversational settings, supporting tasks such as passage retrieval, response generation, and citation labeling.
 RAD-Bench provides a frame to assess multi-turn LLMs' capabilities in augmented generation with retrieved context in multi-turn scenarios with both Retrieval Synthesis and Retrieval Reasoning mechanisms.
 The evaluation framework contains 89 multi-turn question samples sampled across six practical scenarios inspired by human-LLM multi-turn dialogue interactions requiring retrieved context to complete tasks.